 Initial assessment and learner needs – this aims to look at developing a more person-centred approach to identifying learning needs, working on initial and diagnostic assessment from a more holistic perspective and including readiness for learning and specific learning difference.
 The next meeting is date TBC in November.

 Developing new approaches to teaching functional maths, which are more active and engaging, within apprenticeships.
-Next meeting, Friday, November 23, 1-3.30pm, Tipton College.
+Next meeting, Friday, February 1, 1-4.30pm, Walsall College.

 Developing strategies and approaches to engage and motivate GCSE maths re-sit learners in colleges in the first six weeks of their programme, with the aim of trialling with the September intake.
-Next meeting Friday, 9 November, 1.30-4.30pm, Birmingham Metropolitan College.
+Group has finished meeting and will publish its outcomes soon.

 Development and use of a digital skills framework to be used by colleagues, then learners, to audit digital skills and develop action plans for development of digital skills for learning and development.
-Next meeting, Friday, November 16, 2-4pm, Coventry Adult Education.
+Group has finished meeting and will publish its outcomes soon.

 The Subject and Thematic Groups will be ‘teachmeet-style’ events for teachers or managers to share and develop practice and resources in a dynamic and generative way so that facilitators can capture and share what works and support experimentation, tackling tedious teaching and spreading lively and long-lasting learning.